 When it comes to a point where you need a divorce, and there are children involved, you need to know there is a lot that you will need to do to complete the process.
 One of the main things in the process of divorce is determining the custody of the child.
-Custody cases are unique, and if there’s anyone that can help you understand the nuances around family law, it’s this Mankato divorce lawyer who can help you through the entire process of getting custody of your children.
+Custody cases are unique, and if there’s anyone that can help you understand the nuances around family law, it’s this Mankato divorce lawyer who can help you through the entire process of getting custody of your children, say the experts at KHMN Law.
 However, it starts with proper cooperation between the two parents.
 This article has highlighted some of the main questions people ask about child custody.
 Read on to learn more about what happens with child custody cases.

 How Does the Court Make Custody Decisions?